 METHOD: Silver nitrate reacts with chloride to form turbid silver chloride in proportion to the amount of chloride in the sample.

-SAMPLE Collect samples in clean, chemically resistant glass or plastic containers.
-No preservative is needed if sample is to will not interfere.
+SAMPLE HANDLING Collect samples in clean, chemically resistant glass or plastic not interfere.
 Bromide, iodide, cyanide, sulfide, thiosulfate, sulfide and orthophosphate will interfere.